The Art of Personal Chaos: Original shows

+The Mayhem Ball

 Originally planned to have 32 dates, promoter Live Nation added an additional 13 concerts across multiple cities, due to the demand.
 On April 3, 2025, it was reported the tour sold out during the first day of general sale.
 In an initial sales report, Billboard suggested the Mayhem Ball could be Gaga's biggest tour in over a decade, with an estimation of "$100 million to surging toward $125 million".
 They also said the decision to move from stadiums to arenas could possibly "drive higher prices than on the Chromatica Ball, with far fewer seats available each night".

 The first North American leg of the tour far exceeded the commercial performance of her past arena tours, such as the Born This Way Ball (2012–2013) and 2014's ArtRave: The Artpop Ball.
 The first run of shows in the US and Canada grossed over $103 million with only 27 dates reported, nearly crossing initial estimates projected for the entire tour.
 Thus, this leg became Gaga's highest grossing run of shows across any of her tours or residencies in any territory.
 According to Billboard, the tour could "potentially [triple]" their initial estimates and cross $300 million following the performance of the first leg and the addition of further arena shows in North America and stadium shows in Japan and Australia.

+As of late 2025, the tour had grossed $166 million from 35 reported shows and ranked as the highest-grossing pop tour of the year by a female artist and second overall on Billboards year-end Boxscore charts, which covered the period between October 1, 2024, and September 30, 2025.
+In March 2026, the boxscore figures were reported with a total gross of $296 million from 68 dates and a total of 1.4 million tickets sold.
+During the first half of the 2026 Boxscore tracking year, which ran from October 1, 2025, to March 31, 2026, the tour grossed $236.2 million and sold 1.2 million tickets across 52 shows.
+It consequently topped the midyear Top Tours chart and achieved the highest midyear gross in Billboard Boxscore history.

+The Mayhem Ball became Gaga's highest-grossing tour and the ninth highest-grossing concert tour by a female artist in history, rising to sixth when the warm-up concerts were included.